AKB0N/flutter_wallpaper/README.md

 This plugin relies on the following permissions:

 -   **Android:**
+  -   `<uses-permission
-  -   `android.permission.SET_WALLPAPER` (for setting wallpapers)
+        android:name="android.permission.SET_WALLPAPER"/>` (for setting wallpapers)
-  -   `android.permission.READ_EXTERNAL_STORAGE` (for accessing local files)
+  -   `<uses-permission
+        android:name="android.permission.WRITE_EXTERNAL_STORAGE"
-  -   `android.permission.WRITE_EXTERNAL_STORAGE` (for downloading images)
+        android:maxSdkVersion="29"/>` (for downloading images)
+  -
 -   **iOS:**
-  -   This plugin works on iOS 16+, but it's restricted to specific use cases, check the iOS Platform notes.
+  -   **Setting Wallpaper:** Due to Apple's security restrictions, programmatically setting the wallpaper on iOS is **not supported**.
+This plugin cannot change the home screen or the lock screen wallpaper on iOS.
+  -   **Downloading Wallpapers:** Downloading and saving Wallpapers to the photo gallery is fully supported on iOS using this package.
   -   Permission for saving an image to gallery is required: add this to `ios/Runner/Info.plist`
        ```xml
        <key>NSPhotoLibraryAddUsageDescription</key>